The Women’s Day Off draws attention

 Other news

-The President of Slovenia visits Iceland
+The President of Slovenia and the President of Iceland meet at Bessastaðir.